blair-c/rivals.academy/content/guides/how-to-use-orcane-fair/index.md

 ## Basic Control

 First of all, it's very important that you input Fair with the right control stick.
 This gives you maximum control over your aerial drift.
+If you use keyboard controls, you can bind left/right RS buttons for the same effect.

 {{< video right-stick >}}